jfroy/baf/README.md

-# baf
+# Big Ass Fans Custom Component

-Big Ass Fans Custom Component
+This is a HACS version of the core baf component.